ExploitXpErtz/10-Billion-passwords-leaked-2024/README.md

 ## Caution
 Users should be aware of the severe risks associated with this leak.
 Reusing passwords greatly increases the likelihood of falling victim to credential stuffing attacks, where attackers use the leaked passwords to gain unauthorized access to accounts.

+## Disclaimer
+The provided links for downloading the file are intended for cybersecurity research purposes only.
+Use of this file for malicious activities is strictly prohibited and may be illegal.
+Researchers must ensure they are in compliance with all relevant laws and regulations when using this data.

 ## Links
 For more information on how to protect yourself and check if your passwords have been compromised, refer to:
 - [Leaked Password Checker](#)